Cherry Pie (Warrant song): Alternate versions

 "Cherry Pie" was re-visited by the band in 1999 on their Greatest & Latest album and was released as a promo and later iTunes single and was also released on several mixed compilation albums.
 In 2004, Lane recorded an acoustic version of "Cherry Pie", which featured on the second VH1 Classic Metal Mania: Stripped compilation.
 An electronic remix of "Cherry Pie" was released in 2015 by Lack Jemmon.

 Reception

-Steve Lamacq of NME said, "Warrant, a nauseating, MTV cock rock band sound like a metal version of the The J. Geils Band, trying to cover Joan Jett's "I Love Rock 'n' Roll"."
+Steve Lamacq of NME said, "Warrant, a nauseating, MTV cock rock band sound like a metal version of the J. Geils Band, trying to cover Joan Jett's 'I Love Rock 'n' Roll'."